 Under contracts with Farmer Mac and in consideration for servicing fees, Farmer Mac-approved servicers service loans in accordance with Farmer Mac's requirements.
 Servicers are responsible to Farmer Mac for material errors in the servicing of those loans.
 If a servicer materially breaches the terms of its servicing agreement with Farmer Mac, such as failing to forward payments received or releasing collateral without Farmer Mac's consent, or experiences insolvency or bankruptcy, the servicer is responsible for any corresponding damages to Farmer Mac and, in most cases, Farmer Mac has the right to terminate the servicing relationship for a particular loan or the entire portfolio serviced by the servicer.
 Farmer Mac also can proceed against the servicer in arbitration or exercise any remedies available to it under law.
-During the previous three years ended December 31, 2023, Farmer Mac had not exercised any remedies or taken any formal action against any servicers.
-For more information about Farmer Mac's servicing requirements, see "Business-Farmer Mac's Lines of Business-Agricultural Finance-Loan Servicing" and "Business-Farmer Mac's Lines of Business-Rural Infrastructure Finance-Lenders and Loan Servicing."
+In September 2024, Farmer Mac notified a field servicer of a breach of its servicing duties and the termination of the servicing relationship for two large borrower relationships effective October 1, 2024.
+That was Farmer Mac's only exercise of remedies or taking of formal action against any servicers during the previous three years ended December 31, 2024.
+For more information about Farmer Mac's servicing requirements, see "Business-Farmer Mac's Lines of Business-Agricultural Finance-Loan Servicing."